 We saw where Rey met Luke in his Beehive hut in Star Wars: The Last Jedi (yes, it is filmed on the Dingle Peninsula).
 We hiked up hills, climbed over rocks and got soaked at Inch Beach.

-The boys held baby lambs and then I horrified my oldest by ordering a lamb dish for dinner that same night (whoops!).
+The boys held baby lambs, and I horrified my oldest by ordering a lamb dish for dinner that same night (whoops!).

 One morning, while chatting over a scrumptious breakfast of smoked salmon, eggs and fresh scones, my dad and I were talking about my grandmother who had recently passed away.

-She was the first-generation American born to Irish parents.
+She was the second-generation American born to Irish parents.
 She’s the reason we knew we were from the south of Ireland.

-A few days later, I checked my email and finally my Ancestry.com results were in (have you checked yours?).
+A few days later, I checked my email and finally my Ancestry DNA results were in.
 The test results held a few surprises too.

 Not only was I Irish, I was 64% from Ireland/Scotland/Wales, primarily from Donegal and Ulster—the northern part of Ireland.

-Now I was kicking myself for not making sure our road trip through Ireland brought us up to Donegal as originally planned.
+Now I was kicking myself for not making sure our road trip through Ireland brought us up to Donegal as originally planned (don’t worry, I fixed that on a future trip).

 As we continued our journey around Ireland, I found myself embracing this new, more Irish side of me.